zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

         This value specifies that a service accepts PassTickets in the Authorization header of the HTTP requests using the basic authentication scheme.
         It is necessary to provide a service APPLID in the `apiml.authentication.applid` parameter.

-        For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md)
+        **Tip:** For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md).

      * **zosmf**

         This value specifies that a service accepts z/OSMF LTPA (Lightweight Third-Party Authentication).
         This scheme should only be used for a z/OSMF service used by the API Gateway Authentication Service, and other z/OSMF services that are using the same LTPA key.

-        For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html)
+        **Tip:** For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html).

 * **apiml.authentication.applid**